-- 8.1 When the qualification "or as otherwise agreed in writing" is used in a condition of this Permit, the Operator shall seek such agreement in the following manner: - a the Operator shall give the Council written notice of the details of the proposed change, indicating the relevant part(s) of this Permit; and - b such notice shall include an assessment of the possible effects of the proposed change (including waste production) on risks to the environment from the Permitted Installation. - 8.2 Any change proposed and agreed in writing by the Council shall not be implemented until the Operator has given the Council prior written notice of the implementation date for the change.
-As from that date, the Operator shall operate the Permitted Installation in accordance with that change, and any relevant documentation referred to in this Permit shall be deemed as amended. - 8.3 The address for writing to the Council shall be as follows, email r.macdonald@manchester.gov.uk or as otherwise notified by the Council.
+- 8.1 When the qualification "or as otherwise agreed in writing" is used in a condition of this Permit, the Operator shall seek such agreement in the following manner: - a. the Operator shall give the Council written notice of the details of the proposed change, indicating the relevant part(s) of this Permit; and - b. such notice shall include an assessment of the possible effects of the proposed change (including waste production) on risks to the environment from the Permitted Installation. - 8.2 Any change proposed and agreed in writing by the Council shall not be implemented until the Operator has given the Council prior written notice of the implementation date for the change.
+As from that date, the Operator shall operate the Permitted Installation in accordance with that change, and any relevant documentation referred to in this Permit shall be deemed as amended. - 8.3 The address for writing to the Council shall be as follows,

-Manchester City Council

-Pollution Control Section

-Environmental Health

-Hammerstone Road Depot

-Gorton

-Manchester M18 8EQ
+Manchester City Council Environmental Protection Neighbourhoods Directorate 1 Hammerstone Road Manchester M18 8EQ or as otherwise notified by the Council.

-Contact Officer: Rob Macdonald Telephone Number: 0161 234 4931 Fax Number: 0161 234 4871
+Contact Officer: Karen Williamson Telephone Number: 0161 234 5004